 Tennis-only members can go for a swim after playing.
 Real Tennis membership is £20/month for adults and £9/month for juniors.

 Full Club members can also enjoy the gym, 20m pool and sauna, and the Astro lawn tennis courts.

 Real Tennis is not only the world’s oldest racket game, it is also the most fascinating and satisfying, for young and old alike.

-Rob Fahey, at 45, has won his 11th World Title (and will be going for his 12th in May 2014), meaning he has been champion for an astonishing 20 years!
+Rob Fahey, at 45, has won his 12th World Title, meaning he has been champion for over 20 years!
 In how many highly physical sports could this happen?

-At the other extreme, Prested protégée, and now Head Professional Claire Vigrass, is Ladies’ World Champion at the age of only 20.
+At the other extreme, Prested protégée Claire Vigrass, was the Ladies’ World Champion at the age of only 20.
 Uniquely, Real Tennis, because it is also a game of experience, tactics and thinking rapidly on your feet.
 You’re never too old for this game!

 All players are allotted a handicap which enables them to play against any other player.
 Their starting score is determined by the handicap difference between the two (or four) players.

 Real Tennis members at Prested enjoy various national tournaments – both as individuals and with club teams, and enjoy Prested in-house tournaments.